-Enrollment is limited to ensure the intimacy and depth of the experience.
+Community Yoga is reaching out to the broader Austin community to create an intentionally racially and socioeconomically diverse cohort.
+Public spaces are limited to 10 students to ensure diversity, intimacy, and depth of the experience.
 For those accepted, a $300 deposit will be required to reserve your spot.

 In selecting students, community work experience, social service experience, and experience with specialized populations are an important plus.
 Because we will be training to work in non-traditional settings with specialized populations, our enrollment process will consist of both the enrollment form and a personal history.
 This training will demand a high level of self-reflection, diversity, social competence, and cultural competence.
 In order to be considered, please fill out your application fully.